Agia Zoni II – Information for claimants

 Για Ελληνικά παρακαλώ πατήστε εδώ.

 Compensation and Claims Management

 The principal role of the IOPC Funds is to pay compensation to those who have suffered oil pollution damage in a Member State who cannot obtain full compensation for the pollution damage from the shipowner.
 Claimants may be individuals, partnerships, companies, private organisations or public bodies, including States or local authorities.
 Since in the case of the Agia Zoni II claims are expected to exceed the amount available from the shipowner’s insurer, the IOPC Funds has taken on the management of the claims handling process from the outset.

 To be entitled to compensation the pollution damage must have resulted in an actual and quantifiable economic loss.
 The claimant must be able to show the amount of their loss or damage by producing accounting records or other appropriate evidence.

 For this incident, specific claims forms for each of the following types of claim can be downloaded below:

 Claims are assessed according to criteria established by the Governments of Member States.
 These criteria are set out in the 1992 Fund’s Claims Manual, which is a practical guide on how to present claims for compensation.

 How to submit a claim

 To facilitate the claims process in this incident, the IOPC Funds has established a local Claims Submission Office (CSO) in Piraeus.
-The office, which will be operational from Thursday 2 November 2017, is staffed by a Greek team and has been set up to ensure that all compensation claims are processed in an efficient and timely manner.
+The office is staffed by a Greek team and has been set up to ensure that all compensation claims are processed in an efficient and timely manner.
 A local team of claims experts has been engaged and all relevant documentation will be provided in both English and Greek.
 Claims should be submitted directly to the CSO and appointments can also be made to discuss individual claims by contacting them at the address below.